EnchantmentEngine/EnchantmentEngine/packages/hyperflux/src/dsl/README.md

 ### MapNode

-Renders a list of items.
+Processes a list of items.

 ```json
 {